regen-network/regen-ledger/x/ecocredit/spec/02_state.md

 # State

-The `ecocrdit` module uses the `KVStore` directly for credit batch balances and supplies and the `orm` package for table storage of credit type sequences, credit classes, and credit batches.
+The `ecocredit` module uses the `KVStore` directly for credit batch balances and supplies and the `orm` package for table storage of credit type sequences, credit classes, and credit batches.

 ## Tradable Balance